jdhitsolutions/PSWorkItem/README.md

 ## Future Tasks or Commands

 - Password protection options.
-- A WPF and/or TUI form for entering new work items, although you could easily use `Show-Command`.
-- A WPF and/or TUI form for displaying and managing work items and categories
+- A TUI form for managing categories

 If you have an enhancement suggestion, please submit it as an [Issue](https://github.com/jdhitsolutions/PSWorkItem/issues).